Marylebone

 WatchHouse

-WatchHouse is a chain so I wasn’t super excited to visit but I was amazed by the great coffee.
+WatchHouse is a chain so I wasn’t super excited to visit but I was actually very impressed.

 Parks & Gardens